abbas-taher/scala-eclipse-spark-hortonwork-project-setup/README.md

  4- Delete the empty Object class that was created by the IDE.

  5- From the Spark Examples copy and paste the whole content of [SparkPageRank.scala](/SparkPageRank.scala?raw=true "SparkPageRank") code into your newly created Object.
-The Scala file is provided in this repository for easy access.
+The Scala Example file is provided here for easy access.

  6- Delete the line "package org.apache.spark.examples" because you already created your own package com.scalaproj.